Diabolo Opal Glass Chandelier

 The diabolo, some yo-yo, has it’s origin in China.
 It’s a double-coned bobbin that can be twirled, tossed, and caught on a string secured by two sticks, one held in each hand.
 The first diabolos were made of bamboo and they made some whistling sound.

 In the eighteenth century, the diabolo became known in England and France.
 The term “diabolo” was made up by French engineer Gustave Phillippart, who developed the modern diabolo in the early twentieth century and he was re-released.
 Since then, he has been widespread.

-There are many types of diabolo lamps.
+Many types of diabolo lamps exists.
 Some say the first design for a lamp was by the French designer Pierre Guariche.